openownership/register-ingester-oc/README.md

-# register-ingester-oc
+# Register Ingester OC

-Ingester for Open Corporates Bulk data
+This is an application for ingesting the Open Corporates Bulk data published monthly into an Elasticsearch database.

 ## One-time Setup

+Create a .env file with the keys populated from the .env.example file.

 ### Create ES indexes